 Clinical Mental Health Counseling program candidates are required to meet basic screening criteria.
-Once admitted to the program, each student will pass through four program assessment points.
+Once admitted to the program, each student will pass through five program assessment gates.
 The purpose of the assessment system is to ensure that students are prepared with the requisite theoretical knowledge, clinical skills, and professional attitudes essential to effectively functioning as a professional counselor.
 Performance indicators are outlined for each assessment level.
 To complete the requirements for each assessment level, each student works with a faculty advisor while completing course work and clinical internship experiences.
-The following is an explanation of each assessment point.
+The following is an explanation of each assessment.